Cone Calculator for Volume, Surface Area, Slant Height, Radius, and Height

 Diagram & Inputs

-Tip: Enter any two values (r/d, h, l, S, L, or V).
+Tip: Switch to advanced mode to enter any two values (r/d, h, l, S, L, or V).
 The calculator checks consistency if you provide more.

 Results